-Whilst we might not be able to experience all of England’s heritage in person at the moment, here’s our guide to the influence of Ancient Egypt on English architecture – from the comfort of your sofa.
+Whilst we might not be able to experience all of England’s heritage in person at the moment, here’s our guide to the influence of Ancient Egypt on English architecture.

 The influence of Ancient Egypt on British culture has been long-lasting and widespread.